Mahmood Anwar

-Mahmood Anwar (born 1 January 1960), is a Pakistani former footballer who played as a Winger.
+Mahmood Anwar (born 1 January 1960), is a Pakistani former footballer who played as a Winger, he also represented Pakistan from 1985 to 1986.

 Club career

-Anwar played for Pakistan Airlines in the 1980s, helping the club win the Inter-Provincial Championship in 1984.
+Mahmood first played for National Bank in 1981, and then joined Pakistan Airlines in 1982.
+He helped the club win the Inter-Provincial Championship in 1984.

 International career

-Anwar was selected to represent the youth team called the "Pakistan Blues" for the 1982 Quaid-e-Azam International Tournament held in Karachi.
+Anwar was selected to represent the second string Pakistan Blues for the 1982 Quaid-e-Azam International Tournament held in Karachi.
 He featured in all matches as a starter.
 In the tournament, he scored a brace against Oman and Shandong XI, and also a goal against Bangladesh, finishing the campaign as joint top goal-scorer alongside Iranian player Kamil Anjini with 5 goals.

 In 1985, Anwar received a call-up for the Pakistan national team for the 1985 South Asian Games, where he scored in the third-place play-off against Nepal.
+He also played at the 1986 Fajr International Tournament in Tehran.

+Career statistics

+International goals

+Scores and results list Pakistan's goal tally first, score column indicates score after each Anwar goal.